GRAPHIC-Summer of angst as bond yields surge and global stocks wobble

 European gas price worries https://tmsnrt.rs/3s8A4sH

-(Reporting by Yoruk Bahceli, Alun John, Dhara Ranasinghe and Lewis Krauskopf; Graphics by Vincent Flasseur; Editing by Ira Iosebashvili and Mark Potter)
+(Reporting by Yoruk Bahceli, Alun John, Dhara Ranasinghe; Additional reporting by Lewis Krauskopf; Graphics by Vincent Flasseur; Editing by Ira Iosebashvili and Mark Potter)

 ((Ira.Iosebashvili@thomsonreuters.com;))